LoganPrangerCT/Honeypot-Project/README.md

 Within minutes of going live, the honeypot began capturing traffic.
 As seen in the collected logs, I observed multiple "Known Attackers" and "Mass Scanners" hitting various ports, primarily originating from global botnets.
 This highlights the constant background noise of the internet and the frequency of automated scanning.

-*Insert screenshots of the Attack Map and log table here.*

----

-## Disclaimer

-This project was conducted for educational purposes in a controlled environment.